 - Qualitative methods

 I have experience of qualitative, quantitative, mixed methods research and systematic reviews.

 PanCareSurFup (PanCare Childhood and Adolescent Cancer Survivor Care and Follow-Up Studies)

-I am involved in this large European collaborative programme funded by the EU which is developing guidelines for the clinical practice and organization of long-term follow-up care for survivors of childhood and adolescent cancer.
-I am a member of working groups developing guidelines for transition, models of care and psychosocial health.
+Since 2012, I have been involved in this large European collaborative programme funded by the EU which is developing guidelines for the clinical practice and organisation of long-term follow-up care for survivors of childhood and adolescent cancer.
+I am a member of several working groups developing guidelines for transition, models of care and psychosocial health.
 I am also co-leader for the group developing health promotion guidelines.